SitePen/dgrid/README.md

 [Sauce Labs](https://saucelabs.com/).
 More information on writing your own tests with Intern can be found in the [Intern wiki](https://github.com/theintern/intern/wiki).

+*Note that installing dgrid via bower will not include the test folder; if you wish to run dgrid's unit tests, download the package directly.*

 ## Setting up

 **Note:** Commands listed in this section are all written assuming they are run inside the `dgrid` directory.

-Install the latest *geezer* version of Intern, which supports IE 8 in addition to modern browsers.
+Run `npm install` to install the latest *geezer* version of Intern 2, which supports IE 8 in addition to modern browsers:

 ```
-npm install --production intern-geezer
+npm install
 ```

 ## Running via the browser